ableinc/git2csv/README.md

 # git2csv

-Convert all files in git repository to .txt files.
+Convert all files in git repository to CSV files.
 This is useful for training LLMs on your codebase.